SystemsApproach/ops/monitor.rst

-The key challenge in logging is to adopt a uniform message format across all components, a requirement that is complicated by the fact that all the components integrated in a complex system are typically developed independent of each other.
+The key challenge in logging is to adopt a uniform message format across all components, a requirement that is complicated by the fact that the various components integrated in a complex system are typically developed independent of each other.
 Fluentbit plays a role in normalizing these messages by supporting a set of filters.
 These filters parse "raw" log messages written by the component (an ASCII string), and output "canonical" log messages as structured JSON.
 In the process, these filters also add globally agreed upon state, such as a timestamp and a log level (e.g., ERROR, WARNING, INFO).
-For example, developers for the SD-Fabric component might write a Fluentbit filter that transforms
+For example, developers for the SD-Fabric component might write a a log message that looks like this:

 .. literalinclude:: code/log.ascii

-into
+where a Fluentbit filter transforms into a structure that looks like
+this:

 .. literalinclude:: code/log.json

-Note that this example is simplified, but it does serve to illustrate the basic idea.
+Note that this example is simplified, but it does serve to illustrate the basic idea, which is that the central challenge for the DevOps team building the management platform is to agree to a meaningful set of name/value pairs.
+This assumes all the components are adequately instrumented to write log messages, which is of course a prerequisite for building an effective logging system.